How to Pick out the Right Roof Rake for Roof Snow Removal

 Some roof rakes are easier to use than others.
 Some damage your shingles, whereas others don’t.
 Some allow you to clear the snow off your entire roof if you choose, while others limit your reach.

 The best roof rakes have 4 points in common:

-1. Most importantly: the rake should have small rollers, bumpers, or wheels near the blade of the rake.
+1. The rake should have small rollers, bumpers, or wheels near the blade of the rake – certainly if the rake head metal, and ideally if it’s plastic.
 These are important because they keep the blade of the rake off of the surface of your roof.
-Without the rollers, the blade drags directly on the shingles as you move the rake up and down your roof to remove the snow.
+Without the rollers, the metal blade drags directly on the shingles as you move the rake up and down your roof to remove the snow.
 This scrapes the granules off your roof – which is NOT good.
 The granules provide fire-resistance and protection from the sun’s UV rays.
 Removing these granules can drastically shorten the life of your roof.
 Even worse, without these rollers or wheels, there’s a good chance you may catch the tabs of the shingles during the snow raking process and tear entire shingles from your roof.
 The bottom line is if your roof rake doesn’t have rollers or bumpers on the blade, at best you’ll be scraping the granules off your shingles.
 And if your roof loses its granules, you’d better start shopping around for a new roof.